 Craig S. Nunemaker, Ph.D.

-- Assistant Professor, Departments of Medicine (Division of Endocrinology and Metabolism) and Pharmacology
+- Associate Professor, Departments of Medicine (Division of Endocrinology and Metabolism) and Pharmacology

 - Director, Pancreatic Cell and Islet Isolation Core (UVA Diabetes Center)

 - Undergraduate: B.S., College of William and Mary, Williamsburg, VA (Physics)

 - Graduate: Ph.D., University of Virginia, Charlottesville, VA (Neuroscience)

 - Postdoctoral training: Virginia Commonwealth University, Richmond, VA (Physiology/Diabetes)

 Research Interests: Diabetes, mechanisms of beta-cell dysfunction, calcium signaling, low-grade systemic inflammation